yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 I've been able to see direct correlations between what I eat and how I run the next day, how my diet affects my productivity (recorded in the Journal) and how intermittent fasting helped me lose weight.
-Data reassures you if you are doing something right and gives you pause to reconsider and re-evaluate your day to day activities if you are doing something wrong.
+Data reassures you if you are doing something right and gives you pause to reconsider and re-evaluate your day-to-day activities if you are doing something wrong.

 ## Places